Moonee Ponds, Victoria: Attractions

 Moonee Ponds Junction is the centre of the suburb, with buses, trams and trains all converging in the area.
 The Clocktower Centre is nearby.

-Puckle Street is the main shopping street and there are many shops and cafes along its length.
+Puckle Street is the main shopping street with many shops and cafes along its length.
 At its eastern end is Moonee Ponds Junction and at its western end is Moonee Ponds train station.
+Moonee Ponds Central Shopping Centre also has many stores.

 The Moonee Valley Racecourse is one of Melbourne's four horse racing tracks.

-Moonee Ponds Central Shopping Centre has many stores including Kmart, Aldi, The Coffee Club, Man to Man, EB Games, Smiggle and Moonee Ponds Sewing.

-Moonee Ponds is also home to many restaurants.
-Most notable among these are Jack's Satay Bar, Carosello, Philhellene, Darling St Espresso and Khao San Road, plus KFC – a traditional first date location for youth in the area.

-There is a range of allied health professions in the Moonee Ponds area, including acupuncture and Chinese medicine at Qi Medicine Acupuncture Melbourne, physiotherapy at Platform 7 Physiotherapy, optometry at Specsavers Moonee Ponds and osteopathy at Beyond Fitness Health.

 Notable residents

 Moonee Ponds is the location of the office and private home of politician and former Australian Opposition Leader Bill Shorten.
 Australian singer Tina Arena and photographer Ruth Hollick grew up in the area.